spR1tee/digital-twin-app/README.md

 ## Usage
 After starting both of the apps, the Dummy App sends the JSON files from the data directory to the Digital Twin App.
-The default sending schedule is set to 5 seconds, but this can be changed.
+The default sending schedule is set to 5 seconds, but this can be changed just as the sample JSON files.